CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- documentURI: URI of the document container from where the member will be added.
+- documentURI: URI of the document container where the member will be added.
 - member: Pointer object that references the resource to add as a member.
 - requestOptions